shengdie/Lyrics/README.md

 ![lrcmaker-2]
 (http://i64.tinypic.com/169es0z.jpg)
-* Auto launches with iTunes or user login.
+* Auto launches with iTunes/Vox or user login.

 ###System Requirement
 * Mac OS X 10.9 (Mavericks) or higher.
+(For Swift and NSURLSession used in the project are only available on 10.9 and later.)

 ###Build Requirement
 * Mac OS X 10.11 (El Capitan) or higher.
-* Xcode 7.0 or higher.
+* Xcode 8.0 or higher.
+(Swift 3 is only available on Xcode 8 and later.)

 ###Third Party Library & Frameworks
 * [OpenCC](https://github.com/BYVoid/OpenCC)